 Encroachment: Definition And What It Means In Real Estate

-One of the things many people don’t realize about homeownership is that coming up with the down payment and closing on your house is only the beginning.
+Many people don’t realize that coming up with a down payment and closing on your house is only the beginning of homeownership.
 Once you move in and begin making the property your own, many other challenges can arise.

-For instance, many people are surprised to find that relationships with certain neighbors can be a source of stress and frustration.
-And one of the biggest areas where problems arise is encroachment.
+For instance, many homeowners are surprised to find that relationships with neighbors can be a source of stress and frustration.
+And one of the biggest problem areas is often encroachment.

-Encroachment means one of your neighbors seems to not notice – or not care – that their tree, garden or shed are encroaching on your land.
-If left unresolved, encroachment can lead to a whole host of problems, so it should be addressed sooner rather than later.
+Encroachment means one of your neighbors seems to not notice – or not care – that their tree, garden or shed – to name a few examples – is encroaching on your land.
+If left unresolved, encroachment can lead to a host of issues, so it’s better to address it sooner rather than later.

 Encroachment in real estate is defined as one property owner violating their neighbor’s rights by building or extending some feature and crossing onto their neighbor’s property lines.

 Sometimes the encroachment is intentional.
-Structural encroachment, for instance, occurs when a neighbor deliberately builds property on land they do not own.
-However, this is not often the case, especially when there is some ambiguity about where the property lines lie.
+Structural encroachment, for instance, occurs when a neighbor deliberately builds property on land they don’t own.
+However, this isn’t often the case, especially when there’s some ambiguity about the exact location of the property lines.

 While encroachment may seem harmless, it can lead to liability issues, damage to your property, and problems at the time of sale.

 But how do you know if your neighbor is encroaching on your property?
-Here are some examples to watch out for:
+Here are some encroachment examples to watch out for:

 - Your neighbor builds a fence, and it extends onto your land

-- A structural addition to their home extends beyond the legal property boundaries
+- A structural addition to your neighbor’s home extends beyond the legal property boundaries

 - An overgrown garden or hedge crosses onto your land